Bike Fitting Services

 Cycling is a sport of repetition.
 A cadence of 90 revolutions per minute is approximately 5000 revolutions per hour.
 A six-hour century would require 30,000 pedal revolutions.
 Every pedal stroke is almost identical, so it needs to be in the safest position to allow for this sort of repetitive activity.
 A saddle that is 5 millimeters too low on a six-hour century can lead to major knee problems over time.
 Because of this, the most important bike fit for a cyclist is the first one, to assure a long, comfortable, healthy cycling career.

 It should be noted that our bodies change on a regular basis, therefore, bike fit is not static in its nature, but is dynamic throughout our cycling lives.
 Your position today is significantly different than it was earlier in your life.
 We should not expect the novice cyclist beginning their cycling career at middle age to be able to perform comfortably in an aggressive race position.
 Many people are entering cycling as a sport on the heels of an injury from another sport, and those injuries need to be addressed in their position on the bike.

 Once you understand these four rules and reasons, you will begin to see how our fit method uniquely caters to the cyclist’s individual attributes to maximize their comfort and performance on the bike.
-That’s what gives Bikeland’s BG FIT the power to change riders lives for the better.
+That’s what gives Gorham Bike and Ski's fit the power to change riders lives for the better.